-The Municipality is participating in the Municipal Financial Management Internship programme and has employed five interns undergoing training in various divisions of the Financial Services Department, one is appointed to Internal Audit and one is appointed to Risk division from 1 August 2022, three appointed in finance from 1 December 2022 and one was appointed on the 1 December 2021.
+The Municipality is participating in the Municipal Financial Management Internship programme and has employed six interns undergoing training in various divisions of the Financial Services Department, one is appointed to Internal Audit and one is appointed to Risk division from 1 August 2022, three appointed in finance from 1 December 2022 and two was appointed on the 1 April 2024.
+5 of those interns are appointed permanently in the municipality and 1 is appointed outside the municipality.
+The municipality is left with 1 intern from 1 April 2025 and busy with the process of appointing another 4 interns.